Alessandro Carrozza

-Alessandro Carrozza (born 1 February 1982 in Gallipoli, Apulia) is an Italian footballer who plays as midfielder for Fiamma Jonica Gallipoli Calcio 1946.
+Alessandro Carrozza (born 1 February 1982) is a retired Italian former footballer who played as midfielder.

 Biography

 Carrozza's footballing career began later on than usual.
 He had aspirations of becoming a footballer when he was 18 years old, but instead he became a carpenter.
 When watching a Serie C game on television one day, he didn't think his abilities were any inferior to what he was watching.
 He joined his local team; the now defunct Gallipoli Calcio, playing in Italian football's eighth tier, working his way up through the leagues with various clubs.
 His dream of becoming a Serie A player came true in January 2012 when he joined Atalanta on loan, aged 30.

 On 2 July, he signed a contract with Verona.

+Coaching career

+In July 2021, Carrozza ended his career as player and was appointed manager of Città di Gallipoli.
+Ahead of the 2023-24 season, Carrozza secured promotion to the Italian Serie D.